Adversarial Decision-Making in Partially Observable Multi-Agent Systems: A Sequential Hypothesis Testing Approach: Introduction

 Deception is a fundamental aspect of strategic interactions, shaping decision-making in adversarial settings across domains such as cybersecurity~\cite{aggarwal2016cyber}, financial markets~\cite{gerschlager2005deception}, and autonomous systems~\cite{arkin2011moral}.
 In these domains, adversarial decision-making plays a crucial role, with opposing agents employing strategies to outmaneuver and mislead one another (e.g., \cite{yager2008knowledge}).
 While the importance of deception has been recognized since ancient times, famously emphasized in Sun Zi’s \textit{The Art of War}~\cite{zi2007art}, modern applications involve adversarial agents that both infer their opponents’ intentions and mislead them in return.
 This paper examines such adversarial interactions through a red--blue team setting (e.g., \cite{rajendran2011blue}), with a particular focus on the interplay between sequential hypothesis testing and stochastic control.

 In this work, we study adversarial decision-making in a partially observable environment where one agent (the red team) seeks to infer the objectives of its opponent (the blue team), while the blue team actively misdirects this inference process.
+Throughout the paper, the terms “red team” and “blue team” refer to two individual decision makers, with extensions to networked or multi-agent teams briefly discussed in the Conclusion.
 Unlike conventional robust control frameworks that passively defend against adversarial influence, our approach explicitly models active deception, where the blue team deliberately introduces perturbations to shape the red team’s inference process.
 Anticipating this, the red team counters by strategically manipulating the blue team’s belief formation through leaked control information.
 This interplay results in a dynamic game of deception and counter-deception, where both teams exploit information asymmetry and adapt their strategies to outmaneuver one another.

 Firstly, to formalize deception, we model such interaction using sequential hypothesis testing (SHT), a statistical method for dynamically evaluating hypotheses as data becomes available~\cite{tartakovsky2014sequential,goodman2007adaptive,schonbrodt2017sequential}.
 By integrating SHT into a linear-quadratic control framework, we capture the trade-offs between achieving primary objectives and engaging in strategic deception.
 This allows the blue team to balance deception with fulfilling its primary task, while responding to the red team’s adaptive inference mechanisms.
 Unlike filtering-based approaches~\cite{bain2009fundamentals,davis1977linear}, our model avoids explicit state estimation while still effectively capturing the complexities of partially observable adversarial interactions.
 Furthermore, it differs from conventional robust control frameworks, which primarily focus on passive resilience rather than proactive misdirection~\cite{bauso2016robust,hakobyan2024wasserstein,moon2016linear,taskesen2024distributionally}.
 To the best of our knowledge, this is the first work that directly embeds test statistics into the cost functionals of control problems, explicitly modeling deception as a strategic component of decision-making.